All Episodes

 But I want to wrap up this Walmart discussion.

-I quoted the George Will column today, referenced it, and I want to give you some excerpts of it because some excellent research done here.
+I want to give you some excerpts of it because some excellent research done here.

-This column is dateled Evergreen Park, Illinois.
+This column is datelined Evergreen Park, Illinois.

-Remember, we've told you Walmart has been refused permission to build stores inside the Chicago City limits.
+Remember, we've told you, Walmart has been refused permission to build stores inside the Chicago city limits.

-And so what they've done, they built stores ringing the city limits just a block outside.
+And so, what they've done, they built stores ringing the city limits just a block outside.

-So people from the city are going there to work and going there to shop, but the city of Chicago is gaining nothing from it.
+So, people from the city are going there to work and going there to shop, but the city of Chicago is gaining nothing from it.

-That's the smoke screen.
+That's the smokescreen.

-Uh liberals don't have any problem ideologically opposing Walmart.
+Liberals don't have any problem ideologically opposing Walmart.

-Now, George Will says this suburb, Evergreen Park, Illinois, contiguous with Chicago's Western Edge, is 88% white.
+Now, George Will says this suburb, Evergreen Park, Illinois, contiguous with Chicago's western edge, is 88% white.

 A large majority of the customers of the Walmart that sits here, less than a block outside Chicago, are from the city.